All about the Datum Level

-A Datum Level is an arbitrary horizontal plane on a construction project which is used as a reference point for all other vertical dimensions are measured.
+A Datum Level is an arbitrary horizontal plane on a construction project used as a reference point for all other vertical dimensions to be measured.
 It is used to highlight differentials between vertical heights of floor levels along with differing levels of two separate points on the site.

 It is often the case that the Datum Level is given a 0.000m designation (though this doesn’t have to be the ground level outside; the ground floor could be 0.650m with a first floor at 4.650m for example.
 A basement would be below the Datum Level so would be shown as a minus number, -2.950m for example.

 It is not uncommon, however, for the minus sign to be missed or misrepresented (as a dash for example) so often a temporary benchmark (TBM: a fixed point) is used so all over levels (even subterraneous) are represented by a positive value.
 Looking at the example above, the value assigned to the Datum Level (0.000m) would be assigned to the basement and the levels above would be adjusted accordingly.

 Datum levels give points of reference to enable the vertical setting out of the building by the site engineer; they are marked clearly on all site drawings and the levels are articulated in metres in terms of a unit of measure.
 They are all described to three decimal places and because it is the building being set out the numbers should all be positive.

 Often and particularly with larger-scale developments, the Ordnance Survey (OS) datum is used as the Datum Level for the project.
 There are several advantages to doing this:

 - Work on the site can be related to other buildings and hard landscaping features like sewers or manholes.

 - You can take into account local gradients.